txje/Unicycler/README.md

 # Acknowledgements

-Unicycler would not have been possible without [Kat Holt](https://holtlab.net/), the my fellow members of her lab and the many other researchers I work with at the University of Melbourne's [Centre for Systems Genomics](https://sysgenmelb.org/).
+Unicycler would not have been possible without [Kat Holt](https://holtlab.net/), my fellow researchers in her lab and the many other people I work with at the University of Melbourne's [Centre for Systems Genomics](https://sysgenmelb.org/).